efficomp/Hpmoon/README.md

 #### Conferences

 1. J.J.
 Escobar, J. Ortega, A.F.
 Díaz, J. González, and M. Damas. *A Parallel and Distributed Multi-population GA with Asynchronous Migrations: Energy-time Analysis for Heterogeneous Systems*.
-In: **Proceedings of the Annual Conference on Genetic and Evolutionary Computation**.
-GECCO'2020.
+In: **Proceedings of the Annual Conference on Genetic and Evolutionary Computation.
+GECCO'2020**.
 Cancun, Mexico: ACM, July 2020, pp. 211-212.
 DOI: [10.1145/3377929.3389908](https://doi.org/10.1145/3377929.3389908).

 ## Funding